TRP Workshop: Implementing the Open Travel Rule Standard

 TRP is the only protocol that is in 100% compliance with FATF recommendations and is:

-• truly permissionless, decentralised and open-source.
-Anyone can offer their input about the development of TRP.
+truly permissionless, decentralised with its specifications open: anyone can offer their input about the development of TRP.
 More importantly, anyone can implement the protocol without the permission of OpenVASP or any other entity for free.

 TRP is the only free, truly peer-to-peer standard where no centralised parties are involved (just like Bitcoin).
 Find out how TRP can help your team today.